 It was exactly a decade back when I was desperately searching for an answer about what to do with my life.
-I was stuck in a 9-5 job that I hated and I didn’t know where to look for answers.
-Afterall, I was the one who had chosen to study for an Engineering Degree and then a MBA for pursuing a career in the corporate world.
-The problem was, all that I had hoped came as a bad dream.
-I wondered in astonishment, was this the dream that I was running behind???
-I was disillusioned and frustrated at the choices I had made and had only myself to blame.
+I was in a 9-5 job that I wasn’t enjoying anymore, and I didn’t know where to look for answers.
+After all, I was the one who had chosen to study engineering and then do a MBA, all for pursuing a career in the corporate world.
+The problem was, I got it all pretty quick and then I wondered in astonishment, was this the dream that I was chasing for all these years? was it even mine???
+I was disillusioned at the choices I had made.

 Reality hits hard

 Without the technical skills or the business acumen to make a living out of photography I struggled for several months to get even a single wedding photography assignment.
-The salary wasn’t coming every month, and I was quickly on the brink of a financial meltdown because I had wiped out all my savings paying for the EMI’s (I had a house loan).
-Plus, my wife and I were soon expecting our first child.
+The salary wasn’t coming every month, and I was quickly on the brink of a financial meltdown, I had wiped out all my savings paying the bank (I had a house loan).
+Plus, my wife and I were soon expecting our child.
 I was scared and I think it was the most stressful time of my life.
-On one hand I wanted to burn my bridges with my corporate career and on the other I had nothing to fall back on in the name of passion.
-I got a 1000 volt reality check, Ouch that hurt!
+On one hand, I wanted to burn my bridges with my previous career, and on the other hand I had nothing to fall back on in the name of passion.
+I got a shocker, a 1000 volt reality check, that hurt!

 Getting Back to Work

-With my pride between my legs I went back to work, a little wiser by the experience.
-However, I had tasted (very briefly) the exhilaration of chasing my passion.
+With my pride between my legs I went back to work, albeit wiser by the experience.
+However, In that time of brief period of struggle, I had tasted (very briefly) the exhilaration of chasing my passion.
 I was not ready to give up on my photography dream, not yet!
-For the next 10 months I slogged , every little free time I got after work I was building my photography knowledge and learning whatever I could about the business end of it.
-I knew I had to dig deep, so I started calling up all the wedding planners (from the yellow pages), church pastors, friends and offered to shoot for free.
-I finally got a few assignments (to shoot for free).
-I knew I needed a solid portfolio before people would even trust me to shoot for their life memories.
+For the next 10 months I slogged , every little free time I got after work I was building my photography knowledge and learning about the business end of it.
+I knew I had to dig deeper than I ever did, so I started frantically calling up all the wedding planners (from the yellow pages), church pastors, friends and even offered to shoot for free.
+I finally got a few assignments (to shoot for free off-course).
+I knew I needed a solid portfolio before people could get the confidence in my abilities to shoot for their life memories.
 Slowly but surely I kept building my portfolio.
 It took me around 10 months to get my wedding photography business to finally takeoff :)